-Emergency Management & Homeland Security The Emergency Management & Homeland Security program is designed to provide training and formal education for those entering the emergency management field as well as those currently in the field who require additional training and education.
-Emergency managers are professionals that provide leadership and management skills during disasters.
+Distance Learning Opportunities leadership and management skills during disasters.
 This degree is part of a 2+2 with Kansas State University-Salina that allows students to transfer the majority of those credits to K-State towards the completion of a Bachelor of Science in Technology Management offered through distance education.
-Distance Learning Opportunities Emergency Medical Services (EMS) Administration The EMS Administration program is designed to take those individuals who already have training in pre-hospital care and prepare them to become successful pre-hospital administrators.
-This degree is available completely online to accommodate students working various shifts.
-Those completing the EMS Administration degree will have the basic knowledge necessary to function as an EMS Administrator.
 Hazardous Materials Management The Hazardous Materials Management program will prepare students for career opportunities in the environmental, health and safety fields.
 The curriculum includes conducting studies on hazardous waste materials and take soil or debris samples at contaminated sites and analyze, identify, inventory, package, label and ship hazardous waste, conduct safety audits, safety training and develop safety programs.
 Graduates may choose to work for the government, waste management companies, utility companies, manufacturing, consulting and hazardous waste engineering companies.
 The degree is part of a 2+2 with Kansas State University-Salina that allows students to transfer the majority of those credits to K-State towards the completion of a Bachelor of Science in Technology Management offered through distance education.
 Medical Administrative Technology The Medical Administrative Technology program will prepare students for a professional medical office setting.
 The coursework includes preparation in the areas of medical terminology, coding, and transcription, customer service, business communications, and records management.
-Students may seek employment in hospitals, clinics, physicials sician's offices, or other medical settings.
+Students may seek employment in hospitals, clinics, physician's offices, or other medical settings.
 Medical Laboratory Technician Medical Laboratory Technology is the study and analysis of body fluids.
 It encompasses a number of different medical specialties including hematology, microbiology, immunology, immunohematology, and clinical chemistry.
 It's a fairly rigorous program that will lead to a secure professional career, or can be used as a springboard for further education.
 It's a career that will require you to be quick, careful, and thorough.
 Upon graduation, most medical laboratory technicians work in hospital and clinic laboratories.
 They use microscopes and precision electronic instruments to assist doctors in diagnosis and treatment of diseases by performing a range of tests and laboratory procedures on blood and other body fluids in order to find chemicals, microorganisms, proteins, and other substances.
-Technical Accounting

-The Technical Accounting program provides the foundation in accounting theory and practice for entry level positions in private enterprises, public accounting firms, and government/non-profit organizations.
+Special Note: Students are required to complete clinicals; this coursework is not fully available online.
+Technical Accounting The Technical Accounting program provides the foundation in accounting theory and practice for entry level positions in private enterprises, public accounting firms, and government/non-profit organizations.
 The student will be prepared to process manual and computerized accounting records for an organization, including payroll and various clerical duties.
 Graduates will also have increased knowledge and skills in human relations, customer service, and business and interpersonal communications.
 This program prepares students for positions with titles such as accounting clerk, accounts payable clerk, accounts receivable clerk, billing clerk, cash posting clerk, payroll clerk and many others.
 CERTIFICATE PROGRAMS Dietary Manager Dietary Managers specialize in providing optimum nutritional care through foodservice management.
 They work in hospitals, long-term care, schools, correctional facilities, and other non-commercial foodservice settings.
 This certificate program allows students to gain the knowledge and experience in foodservice management, nutrition therapy and human resources management needed to qualify for the certification exam.
 Dietary Manager students must be endorsed by both a facility and a preceptor who is a Registered Dietitian (RD).
 Students will complete 120 hours of classroom studies and 150 hours of field experience.
 The RD serves in cooperation with the lead instructor to provide the field experience training.
 Field logs are required.